 - News & Events

-Through individual academic advisement and intensive counseling, students enrolled in A.A. or A.S. programs with a Minor in Honors Studies are prepared to transfer to competitive four-year institutions.
-In the past, DCC Honors students have transferred to Cornell University, New York University, Vassar College, Smith College as well as SUNY’s selective four-year campuses.
+Individual academic advisement and intensive counseling prepare students enrolled in A.A. or A.S. programs for transfer to competitive four-year institutions.
+In the past, DCC Honors students have transferred to, among others, Cornell University, New York University, Vassar College, Smith College as well as SUNY’s more selective four-year campuses.
 Honors Studies students enrolled in A.A.S. programs will graduate with enhanced competitiveness for the workplace.
 The DCC Honors Studies graduate is an academically well-rounded as well as a civic-minded and globally conscious citizen.

 As the Minor in Honors Studies complements a student’s major curriculum, some learning outcomes may overlap with those of a student’s major curriculum.
 In addition, students who minor in Honors Studies will be able to: